 - Injured muscles – the equine tape lifts the skin from the tissue below.
-This has an effect of reducing the sensation of pain and promoting circulation assisting in the reduction of any swelling and enhancing the blood flow to the injured muscle.
+This reduces the sensation of pain and stimulates the circulation – assisting in the reduction of any swelling and enhancing the blood flow to the injured muscle.

 - Biomechanical dysfunction – the horse tape provides support or stability without restricting the range of motion.

-- Postural dysfunction – the tape improves the proprioceptive feedback to the area which assists in the retraining of the muscles that maintain the correct posture.
+- Postural dysfunction – the tape improves the proprioceptive feedback to the area, helping retrain the muscles to maintain the correct posture.

-It doesn’t necessarily make a horse performance greater than baseline measures, but can improve endurance as the increased circulation can assist to improve the supply of oxygen to muscles and the removal of the lactic acid.
+- Improves performance & recovery time – It doesn’t necessarily make a horse performance greater than baseline measures, but can improve endurance as the increased circulation enhances the supply of oxygen to muscles and the removal of the lactic acid.
 It can also improve recovery time after intense training sessions or races, as the increased circulation assists in the removal of waste products.